Last Updated on January 6, 2020

 London’s Southbank is one of my favourite places to spend a sunny afternoon or a balmy evening.
 Of course, there are plenty of bars and restaurants along the river but finding somewhere special can be tricky.
 There are plenty of pizza restaurants and all the usual chains – but what if you are London for a special event – be that a visit to the Southbank for a show or simply a day trip to see the sights.
-Oxo tower is home to two restaurants – a casual brasserie and a more formal restaurant for riverside fine dining which serves a seasonal menu of modern British/European cuisine.
+The unmissable 67-metre high OXO tower is home to two restaurants – a casual brasserie and a more formal restaurant for riverside fine dining which serves a seasonal menu of modern British/European cuisine.
 With stunning views across the Thames from the 8th floor, white linen, sparkling silverware and stunning modern decor, the restaurant is the kind of place which is perfect for a celebration and indeed, on the night we were there several tables were made up of couples or small groups enjoying a birthday celebration.
+There’s no dress code but this is somewhere where smart-casual to formal attire is the order of the day.
+Although there’s no Michelin star, this is riverside fine dining at its best.

 My companion’s main course was a stunning and perfectly cooked dish of John Dory with lobster, celeriac puree, samphire and an oil and herb sauce.
 We were particularly impressed that no compromise was made with the lobster, which was plentiful and perfectly cooked.